 You'll still need to cook the chicken separately according to the recipe instructions below, but that takes mere minutes and can also be made ahead of time.
 Simply cook the chicken, shred or chop it, and refrigerate it for up to 2 days.

 This version encourages make-ahead, of course, since you'll need frozen biscuit dough.
-But you could also make it with the same dumplings from the casserole recipe.
+But you could also make it with the same dumplings from the casserole recipe below.

 Slow Cooker Chicken and Dumplings